-In light of the COVID-19 global health pandemic, Lakehead University has implemented a temporary change to the numeric grading scheme in recognition of the impact on student learning for Year-Long 2019/20 and Winter 2020 courses.
+In light of the COVID-19 global health pandemic and February's cybersecurity event, Lakehead University has implemented a temporary change to the numeric grading scheme in recognition of the impact on student learning for Year-Long 2020/21 and Winter 2021 courses.

-Note: The temporary grading scheme also applies to students enroled in the Lakehead-Georgian Partnership programs.
+Note: The temporary grading scheme also applies to students enrolled in the Lakehead-Georgian Partnership programs.

 For courses with a numeric grade, you will continue to receive a final numeric grade.